 advising patients of any adverse side-effects of medicines or potential interactions with other medicines/treatments;

-preparing dosette and cassette boxes, usually for the elderly but also for those with memory/learning difficulties, where tablets are placed in compartments for specified days of the week;
+preparing dosette and cassette boxes, usually for the elderly, but also for those with memory/learning difficulties or who have several combinations of tablets to take, where tablets are placed in compartments for specified days of the week;

 undertaking Medicine Use Reviews (MUR), an advanced service to help patients understand how their medicines work and why they have to take them;